Rudy Giuliani, Estranged Wife Argue in Court Over His Free Trump Legal Work

 Judith filed for divorce from the former New York City mayor in April 2018, after 15 years of marriage.
 Allegations that Giuliani has been holding out on her have been an ongoing theme of the divorce proceedings.

 Clair alleged in court in November that Giuliani cried poor after she served him divorce papers.
-In addition to citing the no-cost legal work for Trump, Clair had claimed that Giuliani did so after spending $286,000 on his rumored girlfriend, a New Hampshire hospital administrator named Maria Rosa Ryan.
+Not only did he leave a cushy white-shoe law firm gig and start no-fee legal work for Trump, he spent $286,000 on his rumored girlfriend, a New Hampshire hospital administrator named Maria Rosa Ryan, Clair had said.

 “Mr. Giuliani has taken it upon himself to radically change the financial status quo that existed prior to this action,” Clair had told Justice Michael Katz, calling it “conduct that can only be characterized as SIDS... sudden income deficit syndrome.”